myndrws/myndrws.github.io/_posts/2023-01-31-GPT-3-for-patient-histories-and-lesson-plans.md

 * “20 minutes | Presenting the concept of conjunctions and how they are used to join two ideas together in a sentence.
 Introduce the list of conjunctions (and, but, or, so, because, etc.) and give examples of how they are used in sentences.”
 * “2.
 Each group will be given a set of skeletons (either from a book, poster, or 3D model) [...] asked to identify the different components of the skeleton, how it supports, moves, and protects”

 That said, most of the instructions remained pretty vague - for instance, the model seems to generally use worksheets as a ‘get out of jail free’ card, specifying that they should be used but not necessarily what they’re about.
+Specifying only the objective of the lesson as a prompt was not enough to produce a detailed plan, particularly in developing underlying skills (such as the children conducting research themselves in science lessons) versus focusing only on the subject matter conveyed in the objective.
+This is something the teachers pointed out in their feedback.

 **New prompts based on learnings + OpenAI prompt design article**